pvcraven/web-development-class/source/assignments/php_include/php_include.rst

 2. Put the navigation in a common file.
 Reference the navigation file from all the main pages that need it.
 You'll need to change files like ``index.html`` to ``index.php`` for the PHP ``include`` to work.
+3. Update the navigation code to link to ``.php`` and not ``.html``.
+When testing your pages, force a refresh the page by holding down the shift key while hitting refresh on your browser.
+Otherwise you may just get a cached copy and not go to the server for a fresh copy.
-3. Put the footer in a common file.
+4. Put the footer in a common file.
 Reference the footer file from all the main pages that need it.
-4. Use CSE Validator to check your entire website.
+5. Use CSE Validator to check your entire website.
 Do *not* check your individual files as they exist on the disk.
 Check your actual web site.

 Turn in: